Experimental observations of fractal landscape dynamics in a dense emulsion: Anomalous displacements due to landscape anisotropy

 We have found that the heavy-tailed van Hove correlation is closely related to the anisotropy of the configuration space path, as sketched in Fig. 1b.
-That is, the path taken by the system is not random in directions in configuration space, as might be supposed.
-We characterize the directions of high-dimensional vectors by converting them to unit length vectors, and then examine the distribution of their vector components, $U_i(t,\tau)=(R_i(t+\tau)-R_i(t))/\Delta R(t,\tau)$.
-We consider only the $y$ coordinates to calculate $U_i$ since they display the least drift over time.
-If the original vectors were randomly directed, then this distribution must be very nearly a Gaussian.
-We analyze the end to end directions of path fragments in this way, for a given value of $\tau = 34$ min, Fig. 3b, which displays minimal perturbations from measurement error.
-The resulting distribution is highly non-Gaussian (direct evidence of anisotropy), varies only slightly with $\tau$, and unexpectedly can be fit by an ETSD form very similar to the van Hove distribution, with $\alpha \simeq 1.61$.
-The directions taken by fractal curves such as the configuration path and branching fractals often display anisotropy (non-random directionality) that is invariant over length-scales.
-Such direction distributions are another property of a fractal—two fractals may have the same fractal dimension, $D_f$, and yet appear very different because of differences in their directionality or branching.
-We hypothesize that the anisotropy of the configuration space path is another emergent fractal property and presumably related to the geometry of the `valleys' in the underlying energy landscape.
+That is, the directions taken by the configuration space path are not random, as might be supposed.
+If we consider a set of uniformly distributed points on a unit radius hypersphere (corresponding to random direction unit vectors), their components will be nearly Gaussian distributed in the limit of large dimensionality.
+This suggests a simple test of random directedness is to compute the high dimensional displacements of the configuration path in a given lag time, to convert them to unit length vectors, and then examine the distribution of their vector components, $U_i(\tau)= (R_i(t+\tau)-R_i(t))/\Delta R(t,\tau)$, pooling values at all $t$.
+We consider only the $y$ coordinates to calculate $U_i$ since they display the least time-dependent drift.
+Fig. 3b shows the resulting distribution for our data at three different lag times.
+The resulting distribution is highly non-Gaussian, demonstrating that the configuration space path is not randomly directed in space; equivalently, this means the valleys in the landscape that the configuration is following are also not randomly directed in space.